Nike-Inc/Willow/README.md

 ### Multiple Loggers, One Queue

 The previous example showed how to share `Logger` instances between multiple frameworks.
 Something more likely though is that you would want to have each third party library or internal framework to have their own `Logger` with their own configuration.
-The one thing that you really want to share is the `dispatch_queue_t` that they run on.
+The one thing that you really want to share is the `NSRecursiveLock` or `dispatch_queue_t` that they run on.
 This will ensure all your logging is thread-safe.
 Here's the previous example demonstrating how to create multiple `Logger` instances with different configurations and share the queue.

 ```swift
 //=========== Inside Math.swift ===========